Male Infertility After Prostate Cancer Treatment

 After treatment, how will we know if your child’s fertility has been affected?

-If you conceive a male child after cancer treatment, his fertility won’t be affected by your treatment.
+If you conceive a male child after cancer treatment, his fertility is unlikely to be affected by your treatment.

 It’s an entirely different organism, and his gonads won’t be subject to cancer treatment.

-There’s a modest risk of genetic disorders, though.
+There is a modest risk of genetic disorders, however.

 One of them may affect your child’s fertility.